-The switch gives you the flexibility to access and manage the switch using any or all of the following methods:
+The WGS3 LAYER 3 Switch gives you the flexibility to access and manage the WGS3 LAYER 3 Switch using any or all of the following methods:

 - An administration console

 - Web browser interface

 - An external SNMP-based network management application

 The administration console and Web browser interface support are embedded in the switch software and are available for immediate use.
 Each of these management methods has their own advantages.
 Table 3-1 compares the three management methods.